 - 1. Training and extensive knowledge of SMS and its implementation; - 2.
 Training and extensive knowledge of SSP and its implementation; - 3.
 Aviation Auditor/Safety oversight/Inspector training; - 4.
-Training and experience on Aircraft Accident and Incident Investigation Techniques or Root Cause Analysis. - 5.
+Human Factors in Aviation Training - 5.
+Train the Trainer/Training Instructor Course - 6.
+Training and experience on Aircraft Accident and Incident Investigation/Safety Investigation Techniques Course - 7.
 Working experience in service provider's safety related roles for at least 5 years or working experience in safety oversight role for at least 3 years.